joinself/academy/docs/solutions/identity-verification/server-implementation.md

 # Server Implementation

-> **🎯 What you'll learn:** How to implement a production-ready age verification system by requesting and verifying verifiable credentials from a user's device.
+> ****What you will learn:** What you'll learn:** How to implement a production-ready age verification system by requesting and verifying verifiable credentials from a user's device.

 This guide covers the technical implementation of an identity verification service from the backend's perspective.
 The process builds upon the principles of the **[authentication server implementation](../authentication/server-implementation.md)** but focuses on requesting and verifying specific claims from a user.